The Charlatans (English band)

-The Charlatans (often referred to as The Charlatans UK in the United States) are an English rock band formed in the West Midlands in 1988, and later developed in Northwich, Cheshire.
+The Charlatans (often referred to as the Charlatans UK in the United States) are an English rock band formed in the West Midlands in 1988.

-All of the band's thirteen studio albums have charted in the top 40 of the UK Albums Chart, with three reaching number one.
-They have also achieved 22 top 40 singles and four top 10 entries in the UK Singles Chart, including the hits "The Only One I Know" and "One to Another".
+All of the band's thirteen albums have charted in the Top 40 of the UK Albums Chart, with three reaching number 1.
+They have also achieved twenty-two Top 40 singles in the UK Singles Chart, including the hits "The Only One I Know" and "One to Another".

 History

 Formation (1988–1989)

 The band were formed in the West Midlands by bassist Martin Blunt, who recruited fellow West Midlanders Rob Collins (keyboards), Jon Brookes (drums), Jon Day (Jonathan Baker) (guitar) and singer-guitarist Baz Ketley.
 Ketley left the band and was replaced by singer Tim Burgess, who had previously supported the Charlatans with his band, the Electric Crayons.

 Although the Charlatans would later become popularly associated with the Madchester scene, the band's early demos recorded in 1988 in Birmingham and Dudley already showcased the sound that would later define their music, characterised by Collins's Hammond organ, underpinned by the driving rhythm section of Blunt's powerful bass and Brookes's drumming.
-With their sound – a fusion of 1960s soul, R&B and garage rock – inherited from Blunt's earlier 1982 band Makin' Time, the band saw themselves as part of the West Midlands tradition of hard-edged soul and R&B, which included Birmingham bands The Spencer Davis Group and early Dexys Midnight Runners.
+With their sound – a fusion of 1960s soul, R&B and garage rock – inherited from Blunt's earlier 1982 band Makin' Time, the band saw themselves as part of the West Midlands tradition of hard-edged soul and R&B, which included Birmingham bands the Spencer Davis Group and early Dexys Midnight Runners.
 Blunt has characterised the band's early influences as including the Stranglers, Stax Records, Joy Division and the Doors, but has also credited the band's formation during the explosive growth of the acid house scene as contributing to their sound, explaining that they "suddenly sounded like the Spencer Davis Group on E".

-Although the name The Charlatans was already in use when the original members of the band were still based in the West Midlands, many sources state that they formed in Northwich, Cheshire.
-This is because the band relocated to the hometown of their manager Steve Harrison and new lead singer Tim Burgess (who was born in Salford, but lived in Northwich from an early age) before the 1990 release of The Charlatans' debut single "Indian Rope" (released on Dead Dead Good Records, the label owned by Harrison, who also owned the Omega Records retail chain and management company, after the band were unable to secure a major record contract).
-Thus, based on the definition of hometown used by Guinness World Records, the band was formed in Northwich, and consequently, Northwich is recorded as their hometown in publications such as British Hit Singles & Albums.
-One of the band's earliest known live performances was supporting The Stone Roses at the London School of Economics on 2 December 1988.
+The band relocated to Northwich, Cheshire, the hometown of their manager Steve Harrison and new lead singer Tim Burgess, before the 1990 release of their debut single "Indian Rope".
+One of the band's earliest known live performances was supporting the Stone Roses at the London School of Economics on 2 December 1988.